|

 from darkness to light, from the power of Satan unto God, from worshipping idols to serve

+the one Living and True God (I Thess. i.
+10).
 The Christian miracles are mentioned not only in the New Testament and by early

 Christian writers,2 but also by the Jews in their Talmud, though the latter